IgorDGomes/Next-Template/README.md

 # Next js Template

-In this template, translation to other languages and authentication are included.
+Translation to other languages and authentication are included.

 ## Template